 Gone are the days when a footballer would open a pub or a chip shop, these days their investments are much more up-market

-Casual dining as epitomised by the burger boom is still popular in the city with Beastro in Spinningfields demonstrating that the appetite for a quarter pounder with fries shows no signs of abating.
+Casual dining as epitomised by the burger boom is still popular in the city.
 The upshot is, if you want a burger there’s plenty of places to eat one, the Handmade Burger Company in Spinningfields, Byron on Deansgate and Manchester’s Piccadilly, Gourmet Burger Kitchen in Spinningfields, Burger and Lobster on King Street, Almost Famous on High Street, Solita NQ on Turner Street…the list goes on.